PR Measurement: Guide to Measuring the Success of PR

 It can be used to evaluate the effectiveness of PR campaigns and identify opportunities to expand the reach of coverage.

-Keeping track of reach also allows you to track the demographics of the audience reached, such as age, gender, and location, in an effort to better understand your target audience and tailor your PR efforts accordingly.
+Keeping track of reach also allows you to track the audience's demographics, such as age, gender, and location, to better understand your target audience and tailor your PR efforts accordingly.

 3. Impressions